jamietotten/woocommerce-lightrail-plugin/readme.txt

 Acquire and retain customers using account credits, gift cards, promotions, and points.

 == Description ==
-Lightrail for WooCommerce allows Lightrail’s gift codes to be redeemed in your WooCommerce checkout.
-You can view & track gift code redemptions and also issue gift code refunds from your WordPress dashboard.
+Lightrail for WooCommerce allows Lightrail’s Gift Cards to be redeemed in your WooCommerce checkout.
+You can view and track Gift Card redemptions and also issue Gift Card refunds from your WooCommerce dashboard.

-Lightrail is a modern platform for digital account credits, gift cards, promotions and points—made for customer acquisition and retention.
+Lightrail is a modern platform for digital account credits, gift cards, promotions, and points—made for customer acquisition and retention.

 To learn more, visit [Lightrail](https://www.lightrail.com/).